-Sheikh Ali Salman was originally sentenced on 16 June 2015 by the High Criminal Court after an unfair trial to four years in prison on charges which included "publicly insulting the Interior Ministry" and "publicly inciting others to disobey the law".
+Sheikh Ali Salman was originally sentenced on 16 June 2015 by the High Criminal Court, after an unfair trial, to four years in prison.
+The charges included "publicly insulting the Interior Ministry" and "publicly inciting others to disobey the law".
 The court had acquitted him of "incitement to the promotion of the change of the political system by force, threats and other illegal means" which the Prosecution appealed.
-The charges related to speeches he made in 2012 and 2014, including at his party's General Assembly in which he reaffirmed the party's determination to pursue power in Bahrain through peaceful means, to achieve the reform demands of the 2011 uprising, and to hold those responsible for human rights violations to account.
+The charges referred to speeches he made in 2012 and 2014, including at his party's General Assembly, in which he reaffirmed his party's determination to achieve, through peaceful means, the reform demands of the 2011 uprising, and to hold those responsible for human rights violations to account.
 He also stressed the need for equality for all Bahrainis.